-A project must allow the utilization, training and development of volunteers, address a community need within one or more of the focus area, and the Junior League of New Orleans must have a position of responsibility in administration and program development.
-Furthermore, the project must have a high impact in the community.
+A project must allow the utilization, training, and development of volunteers and address a community need within the focus area.
+JLNO must have a position of responsibility in administration and program development, and the project must have a high impact in the community.
 Specifically:

-- People's lives will change as a result of the program and the project has an evaluation process that supports results.
+- People's lives will change as a result of the program, and the project has an evaluation process that supports results.

 - The underlying causes of the community need are addressed.

-- Levels of change include knowledge, skills, attitudes, behavior, condition and status.
+- Levels of change include knowledge, skills, attitudes, behavior, condition, and status.

 - Lemonade Day University – Empowering today’s youth to be tomorrow’s entrepreneurs

-Apply for a Community Shift opportunity.
+Click here to apply for a Community Shift opportunity.